 Crossbreed Cycles is a one-man operation.
 That man is Chris Barber, and it looks like he’s something of a genius.
 His Alfabeast not only looks ‘right’, it’s also a technological tour de force.
 The engine is Alfa Romeo’s celebrated 2.5-liter V6, which first appeared in 1979 and pumps out 156 bhp.
 The mill breathes through a pair of Weber downdraught carbs—check the cut-outs on the tank—and six separate exhaust pipes, all around four feet long.
 To keep things cool, there are radiators for both water and oil, and a Harley four-speed box handles drivetrain duties.
 The frame is a Kraft Tech hardtail and the forks and braking system come from a Kawasaki ZXR-750 superbike.
 It’s the sort of thing that could so easily look a real mess, but it just hangs together beautifully.
 And I bet that Italian V6 sounds nothing short of incredible when kick-started into life.
-Check out the Crossbreed Cycles website for more pictures of Chris Barber’s remarkable creations, or head over to the excellent DucCutters site for more information on Alfabeast.
+Head over to the excellent DucCutters site for more information on Alfabeast.